-Our audit work in relation to the valuation of land and buildings, and investment properties is currently underway.
+Our audit work in relation to the valuation of land and buildings, and investment properties is currently underway, as we review the assumptions in relation to the Firepool scheme.
 The Council's finance team and audit team identified that the Council's investment property balance, and correspondingly the financing and investment income in the Comprehensive Income and Expenditure Statement were overstated by £1.049m.